Questions Posed for Today's Webcast

 the same time the RSUs are paid out.

-- Are the vested RSUs granted reportable even though they are fully vested and
+- Are the vested RSUs granted reportable even though they are fully vested and settle only in cash?

 - Are the dividends accrued on these RSUs reportable?